List of Falcon 9 and Falcon Heavy launches (2010–2019): 2018

+Initially planned for a Delta IV launch, this was SpaceX's first launch of an EELV-class payload.
+There was no attempt to recover the first-stage booster for reuse due to the customer's requirements, including a high inclination orbit of 55.0°.
+Nicknamed Vespucci, the USAF marked the satellite operational on 1 January 2020, under the label SVN 74.

 2019

 Shotwell stated in May 2019, that SpaceX might conduct up to 21 launches in 2019, not counting Starlink missions.
 However, with a slump in worldwide commercial launch contracts in 2019, SpaceX ended up launching only 13 times throughout 2019 (eleven without Starlink), significantly fewer than in 2017, and 2018, and third most launches of vehicle class behind China's Long March and Russia's Soyuz launch vehicles.

 In 2019, SpaceX continued the trend of operating more flights with reused boosters (ten) than new boosters (seven).